-We spoke with Mark Kennedy, web development manager at Ulster University, about delivering the best brand proposition possible.
+We spoke with Mark Kennedy, web development manager at Ulster University.

-The creative services team is one of four departments within the marketing and communications directorate.
+The creative services team is one of four departments within the marketing and student recruitment directorate.
 We have strategic marketing, which does a lot of our course recruitment and looking at industry statistics.
-Then we have PR and communications, your traditional brand guardians of the university.
-In terms of what are people saying about us out there and what are we saying about ourselves.
+Then we have Market Engagement interact with prospective students and develop their conversation with Ulster through a range of initiatives including School Visits, Open Days, Careers Fairs and Digital communications to support Faculties to achieve all their targets within the Academic Plan.

 What are your teams’ specific responsibilities in terms of the website?

-That project took the best part of two to three years.
-We now have roughly 15,000 pages which being looked after by Silktide.
+That project took the best part of two to three years and we are where we are now, roughly 20,000 pages which is what we have being looked after by Silktide.

-A series of core templates, style sheets and components drive everything.
-Squizz is quite good from the point of view that we have developed these core elements which all our content editors have been trained on.
-This ensures that nobody can go ‘off-piste’.
+A series of core templates, style sheets and content containers drive everything.
+Squiz is quite good from the point of view that we have developed these core elements which all our content editors have been trained on.
+This ensures that nobody can go off-piste.

 My role is to ensure we have full governance of the platform so nobody can publish unless it gets approved by our team through our workflow.

-We will do development and we’ll build out solutions on the website, but my team doesn’t publish content.
-We have an army of content editors in schools, departments, faculties, and research areas that publish and look after their own content.”
+We do development and build out digital solutions on Squiz, but my team doesn’t publish content.
+We have an army of content editors in schools, departments, faculties, and research areas that publish and look after their own content.

 What prompted you to purchase Silktide?